the-t-in-rtf/gpii-testem/docs/testem-component.md

 For this example, you need to install a few modules, using a command like:

-`npm install --save-dev nyc rimraf gpii-testem`
+`npm install --save-dev nyc rimraf fluid-testem`

 Once you've done this, you'll need to update the `scripts` section of your `package.json`: